Faramarz Pilaram: Career

 Pilaram participated in the third and fourth Tehran Biennial.
 From 1972 to 1980, he taught design classes in the Faculty of Architecture at Iran University of Science and Technology.

 Death and legacy

 In 1983, he died of a heart attack in Maḥmudabad, Mazandaran Province.
 Some sources state the date of death as 1982, possibly due to calendar conversation issues.
 Pilaram was buried in the Behesht-e Zahra cemetery in Tehran.

 His artwork is in museum collections, including at the Museum of Modern Art, Metropolitan Museum of Art, Tehran Museum of Contemporary Art, and the Grey Art Gallery at NYU.

-In 2006, Pilaram had a posthumous retrospective exhibition at Gallery 66 in Tehran, curated by Ali Bakhtiari.
+In 2006, Pilaram had a posthumous retrospective exhibition at Gallery 66 in Tehran.